-We do not usually transfer any of your personal data outside of the EU except when we need to perform precontractual measures (credit and identity checks) or because the checks we request are necessary for important reasons of public interest.
+We do not usually transfer any of your personal data outside of the UK or EU except when we need to perform pre-contractual measures (credit and identity checks) or because the checks we request are necessary for important reasons of public interest.
 Some companies, like Creditsafe

 WHAT ABOUT DIRECT MARKETING?

 We will use your personal data now and in the future to carry out direct marketing activities as these are legitimate interests pursued by us.
 Sometimes this includes, with your consent, sharing data with product providers for their marketing activities.
 You can choose which method you’d prefer us to use to contact you (by email, telephone, SMS or post) and you have the right to object at any time to the use of your personal data for this purpose and we will cease marketing activity.
 Just let the person who gave you this form know about your preferences.